 All secondary-level teaching candidates must complete and pass the subject-area test(s) for each academic area in which they’re seeking certification

-Michigan will accept some teaching credentials from all but the following states: Alaska and Iowa.
-Contact the Michigan Department of Education to inquire about your specific situation.
+Michigan has interstate certification reciprocity with other states.
+Visit the Michigan Department of Education to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

-- Incentives to teach in high-needs schools or shortage subject areas: Michigan provides no support for teachers teaching in high needs schools or teachers teaching in shortage subject areas
+- Incentives to teach in high-needs schools or shortage subject areas: Michigan provides loan forgiveness for teachers teaching in high-needs schools or teachers teaching in shortage subject areas

 - Teacher Salary vs. State Average Salary: The average teacher in Michigan makes 158% of the salary of the average worker in Michigan